rosell-dk/webp-convert/README.md

 ```Reliability...```: Great<br>
 ```Availability..```: Should work on *almost* any webhost<br>

-EWWW Image Optimizer is a very cheap cloud service for generating WebP images.
+EWWW Image Optimizer is a very cheap cloud service for optimizing images.

 You set up the key by defining the constant "WEBPCONVERT_EWW_KEY".
 Ie: ```define("WEBPCONVERT_EWW_KEY", "your_key_here")```;